PaulHJoo/Blog/src/blogs/async-javascript/async-javascript.md

 Remember that we can pass parameters into `next()` so `requestResource` passes `response` with `next(response)` which passes it to the `response` variable in `main`.

 Look at that `main` function!
-We’re getting a result from an asynchronous operation and passing it to our next function while the whole thing looks synchronous - in single threaded JavaScript land!
+We’re getting a result from an asynchronous operation and passing it to our next function while the whole thing looks synchronous - in single-threaded JavaScript land!

 However, our above implementation lost the trustability we got when we used Promises.
 So the final piece of the puzzle is to combine Generator Functions with Promises.